hr23232323/love-at-first-swipe/README.md

 |:--:|
 | *Screenshot showing the way data was organized after preprocessing.
 Note that each row represents both individuals in a pair and their respective ID's."* |

-Here's an excerpt from the preprocessing code which converted the raw data (each row represents one individual) to our final data format (each row represents a pair of individuals). <br>
+Here's an excerpt from the preprocessing code which converted the raw data (each row represents one individual) to our final data format (each row represents a pair of individuals). <br> <br>

 ```markdown